I have placed an order, where is my pack?

 The final days are the most critical in ensuring that the quality of meat is maximised and the welfare maintained.
 While mobile on-farm processing is at the heart of our operation, it is not the only reason our meat is better.

-We partner with farmers practising high welfare, traditional practices to produce top-quality, grass-fed cattle and sheep.
+We partner with farmers practising high welfare, regenerative farming to produce top-quality, grass-finished cattle.
 The meat is processed in our artisan butchery, utilising a combination of traditional butchery and advanced techniques of chilling and hanging to maximize quality.
 Our process respects the animal’s life and values the meat’s quality throughout the process.

 What is artisan butchery?